shoaibk/arduino-remote/README.md

 #### Server
 The server is a Ruby on Rails server hosted on [Cloud9](http://c9.io).
 The server part of this project is [here](https://github.com/shoaibk/arduino-server).

+The server has two responsibilities:
+1. Host the sensor data and states
+2. Serve the sensor data through a REST API

+An alternative is using [Parse](parse.com), which comes with the added benefit of push notifications.

+#### App
+This app is a GUI for the REST client to communicate with the Server.
+Once the REST endpoint and the resources are defined, the app can the an Android, an iOS or a web app.

+The rails server provides a GUI to access the sensor data and manipulate them.
+For starter, we can use this as the App.
+The url for the LED sensor is [here](http://arduino-shoaibkhan.c9.io/sensors/1).